ECastanho/Biclustering-fMRI-time-series-a-comparative-study/Biclustering Generators/README.md

 - CCC, implemented in Java
 - BicPAM, implemented in Java

-Aditionally, it stores scripts for the Clustering methods, since they are interpreted as Biclustering methods in our study.
+Additionally, it stores scripts for the Clustering methods, since they are interpreted as Biclustering methods in our study.

 - K-Means, implemented in Python
 - Spectral, implemented in Python